hivdb/chiro-cms/resources/covid-review.md

 Remdesivir has broad spectrum activity against multiple RNA viruses and inhibits SARS-CoV, MERS-CoV, and SARS-CoV-2 with most reported half-maximal effective concentrations (EC<sub>50</sub>s) below 1 μM[^10.1126/scitranslmed.aal3653][^10.1128/mBio.00221-18][^10.1038/s41467-019-13940-6][^10.1038/s41422-020-0282-0][^10.1101/2020.04.03.024257][^10.1016/j.antiviral.2020.104786][^10.1128/AAC.00819-20][^10.1101/2020.04.03.023846][^10.1101/2020.04.03.20052548][^10.1101/2020.04.27.064279].
 It inhibits coronaviruses in multiple cell types including primary human airway epithelial cells[^10.1126/scitranslmed.aal3653][^10.1101/2020.04.27.064279].
 Animal model experiments have demonstrated that remdesivir can reduce lung virus levels and lung damage in mice infected with MERS-CoV and SARS-CoV[^10.1126/scitranslmed.aal3653][^10.1016/j.antiviral.2020.104793], rhesus macaques infected with MERS-CoV[^10.1126/scitranslmed.aal3653][^10.1073/pnas.1922083117], and rhesus macaques infected with SARS-CoV-2[^10.1101/2020.04.15.043166].

-Remdesivir resistance in a related coronavirus – murine hepatitis virus (MHV) – has been selected during prolonged _in vitro_ passage in the presence of remdesivir[^10.1128/mBio.00221-18].
+Remdesivir resistance in a related coronavirus has been selected in murine hepatitis virus (MHV) – has been selected during prolonged _in vitro_ passage in the presence of remdesivir[^10.1128/mBio.00221-18].
 The remdesivir-resistant mutations are in the RdRp fingers domain.
 Introducing the homologous substitutions into SARS-CoV (F480L + V557L) resulted in a virus with reduced replication and about 6-fold reduced remdesivir susceptibility [^10.1128/mBio.00221-18].

 Remdesivir is administered intravenously with a loading dose of 200 mg followed by 100 mg daily for 5 to 10 days in adult patients[^10.1002/phar.2398][^10.1016/j.onehlt.2020.100128].
 Following intravenous administration, the achievable maximum remdesivir plasma concentration (Cmax) is predicted to be at least twice as high as its most commonly reported EC<sub>50</sub>s[^10.1002/cpt.1909].